First, don't be alarmed, this is not an error.

 When Shrimpy attempts to make trades on an exchange, one of the things it needs to verify is that you are able to meet the minimum requirements to perform a trade on the exchange you have linked.

 If you do not meet the minimum requirements, we cannot make the trade.
 This doesn't break the rebalance, it will simply try the next trade.
-After trying every trade, if there were no trades which met the minimum requirement, we present this message to our users: "Not enough deviation from allocations."
+After trying every trade, if there were no trades which met the minimum requirement, we present this message to our users: "There were no trades during this rebalance.
+This happens when the trades required to meet your target allocations are too small."

 If you see this message, there are some ways you can prevent this from happening continuously in the future.